 Steamed broccoli with soy sauce, sriracha, rice vinegar and a couple drops of sesame oil.
 Combine ingredients in a proportion that tastes good to you.

-You can roast one or many vegetables in your pan.
 Check cooking times on the internet.
 Mix it up.
 Make what you already like and try new ones too.

 I eat unlimited amounts of fruits and vegetables throughout the day.